theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/odp/odp-parametrization.md

 ### Custom Properties
 The *Custom Properties* define the properties unique to the Xtract ODP component. <br>
-When parameterizing the ODP component using SSIS variables, the *Custom Porperties* are overwritten.
+When parameterizing the ODP component using SSIS variables or Data Flow Properties, the *Custom Porperties* are overwritten.

 List of *Custom Properties* of the ODP component:
 |Property|Comment|